Algae: Food industry

 Algae are used as foods in many countries: China consumes more than 70 species, including fat choy, a cyanobacterium considered a vegetable; Japan, over 20 species such as nori and aonori; Ireland, dulse; Chile, cochayuyo.
 Laver is used to make laverbread in Wales, where it is known as bara lawr.
 In Korea, green laver is used to make gim.

-Three forms of algae used as food:
+Some of the most commonly used microalgae as food are: